biosustain/dsp_transcriptomics_training/index.md

 # Transcriptomics course

 Are you ready to dive into the world of transcriptomics?
-Next-generation sequencing (NGS) technologies have revolutionized RNA sequencing (RNAseq), enabling comprehensive global transcriptome analysis.
-Such RNAseq experiments generate vast amounts of data that require specialized bioinformatic methods and workflows for processing and performing downstream statistical analysis.
+Next-generation sequencing (NGS) technologies have revolutionized transcriptomics, enabling comprehensive global transcriptome analysis.
+Such RNA sequencing experiments generate vast amounts of data that require specialized bioinformatic methods and workflows for processing and performing downstream statistical analysis.

 ## Objectives
 - Theory on Illumina short-read sequencing technology for transcriptome analysis